 The wolverine is one of the rarest mammals in North America, estimated to number between 250-300 animals in the western continental US.
-Wolverine habitat in the western continental US is characterized as high elevation alpine and subalpine habitats in mountainous areas.
-While little information exists on the current distribution of wolverines, they are generally believed to occur within some areas of western Montana, central and northern Idaho, northwestern Wyoming, north-central Washington and northeastern Oregon.
+While little information exists on the current distribution of wolverines, they are generally believed to occur in high elevation alpine and subalpine habitats of western Montana, central and northern Idaho, northwestern Wyoming, north-central Washington and northeastern Oregon.

 The rugged and remote habitats of the wolverine were naturally inhospitable to people and these areas were historically largely undisturbed by humans in the winter months.
-In many areas, wolverine habitats are no longer inaccessible to humans for winter activities.
-The growing popularity of winter backcountry recreation combined with advanced snowmobile technology and availability of other mechanized access options such as tracked vehicles (cat-skiing) and helicopters has resulted in winter recreation expanding across previously undisturbed and unreachable public lands.
+However, many wolverine habitats on previously-undisturbed and unreachable public lands are now accessible to humans for winter activities thanks to the growing popularity of winter backcountry recreation combined with advanced snowmobile technology and other mechanized options such as tracked vehicles (cat-skiing) and helicopters.

 The potential effects of winter recreation on wolverine reproduction, behavior, habitat use and populations are unknown but there is concern regarding the effects of winter recreation on wolverine, particularly in areas favored by females for reproductive denning.
 Currently, there is little scientific foundation for management of winter recreation for wolverine persistence and accounts of wolverine responses to human disturbance are primarily anecdotal and conflicting.
 Given the potentially vulnerable status of the species, there is the need and interest to develop a scientifically robust understanding of wolverine responses to winter recreation that can provide insights into approaches to management that ensure both winter recreation and wolverine populations may be sustained.

-Project Summary: This research was led by the USFS Rocky Mountain Research Station and Round River Conservation Studies in collaboration with multiple Forests, Idaho Department of Fish and Game and other government and non-government collaborators.
 Over 6 winters (2010 – 2015) and four study areas, we GPS collared 24 individual wolverines over 39 animal-years to collect >54,000 GPS locations, one of the largest GPS datasets collected on wolverines in the lower 48 states.
 These wolverines were exposed to a diversity of winter recreation activities across our study areas spanning >1.1 million ha in Idaho, Wyoming and Montana.
-Simultaneously, we monitored and sampled winter recreation, collecting 5,899 GPS tracks from backcountry winter recreationists representing >198,000km of recreation activity, in the most intensive and extensive backcountry winter recreation monitoring effort that we know of to date.
+Simultaneously, we monitored and sampled winter recreation, collecting 5,899 GPS tracks from backcountry winter recreationists representing >198,000 km of recreation activity, in the most intensive and extensive backcountry winter recreation monitoring effort that we know of to date.
 Backcountry winter recreation information was also collected through trail use counts and aerial-based recreation surveys, and the combination of data allowed us to create maps of backcountry winter recreation portraying the extent and relative intensity of motorized recreation and non-motorized recreation within wolverine home ranges.